Friday, October 29, 2021

 This is another resort that will require an actual 2-3 night getaway.
 Fortunately, you'll save money on lodging with your Lake Louise Plus Card.

-For the best "value" on accommodations at Panorama, consider staying at the Pine Inn, a "no frills" motel style property.
-Luxury aside though, the Pine Inn is a great deal with ski in ski out accommodations right in the Upper Village, free outdoor parking, restaurants just a short stroll away, and access to the Panorama Springs Hot Pools.
+For the best "value" on accommodations at Panorama, consider staying at the Approach Inn, a modern motel style property that's been recently renovated.
+It's a great deal with ski in ski out accommodations right in the Upper Village, free outdoor parking, restaurants just a short stroll away, and access to the Panorama Springs Hot Pools.

-Usually Louise Plus card holders get discounts at slopeside condos as well so check once this information is released.
+Usually Louise Plus card holders get discounts at slopeside condos at the resort as well which allow you to do your own cooking.

 Read more about ski getaways at Panorama Mountain Resort here: